CRMPickers logoCRMPickers

 Which CRM is easier to implement?

 HubSpot is easier to implement for teams that need quick adoption across sales, marketing, and service.
-Zoho CRM is manageable, but it needs clearer admin ownership for fields, modules, workflows, and reports before rollout.
+Zoho CRM is manageable, but it needs clearer admin ownership for fields, modules, workflows, approvals, and reports before rollout.

 Which has better integrations, HubSpot or Zoho CRM?